ImageGallery

 Video Player

-U.S. Soldiers with Joint Task Force – District of Columbia participate in cleanup of littered sites around areas in D.C. designated by city and federal partners during late August, 2025.
+U.S. Army Col. Larry Doane, commander, Joint Task Force - District of Columbia, D.C.
+National Guard, speaks with Soldiers from various states and members of the public about their experiences during the D.C.
+Safe and Beautiful mission at locations across the District on Sept.
+17, 2025.
 About 2,300 National Guard members are supporting the D.C.
-Safe and Beautiful mission Task Force providing critical support to the D.C.
+Safe and Beautiful mission, providing critical support to the D.C.
 Metropolitan Police Department in ensuring the safety of all who live, work and visit the District.
-(U.S. Air National Guard video by Tech.
-Sgt.
-Andrew Enriquez and Master Sgt.
-Amber Monio)
+(U.S. Army National Guard video by Sgt.
+1st Class Erica Jaros)

 More